fedfedmedved/quanttop-thesis/src/chapter9 Appendix.md

 Proof.
 : The second inequality follows from the observation above.
 To prove the first inequality, assume $M(2\rho)>N(\rho)$.
 Then by the pigeon-hole principle there are two points $x,y$ of the packaging contained in the same $\rho$-ball of the cover.
 By triangle inequality this yields a contradiction.

 We are now going to provide an upper bound for the covering number of a sphere.
 Geomtrically, we will be covering a sphere by spherical caps of equal size.
-We are interested in exloring the relationship between the size of the caps and the covering number.
+We are interested in exploring the relationship between the size of the caps and the covering number.

 Definition (spherical cap).
 : A closed **spherical cap** is the smaller portion of a unit sphere $S^m$ cut off by a plane (including the boundary).
 Formally, the spherical cap with angle $\rho \in (0, \pi/2]$ and center $x \in S^m$ is given by $$cap(x,\rho) = \{y \in S^m: \langle x,y \rangle \geq cos\rho\}.$$ We will call a spherical cap with a polar angle $\rho$ a **$\boldsymbol{\rho}$-cap**.
 Since we are dealing with a unit sphere, the polar angle in radians is precisely the length of any geodesic from the center (the tip) of the cap to its edge.